Hylance1224/R2API/R2API/ReadMe.md

 > ⚠️ Note: The `requirements.txt` file includes all necessary libraries **except for PyTorch**, which should be installed separately to match your system and CUDA version.

-#### ✅ Step 3: Install PyTorch manually

-Visit the official PyTorch installation page to choose the correct version for your environment.\
-For example, to install **PyTorch with CUDA 12.6**, use:

-    pip install torch --index-url https://download.pytorch.org/whl/cu126

 ### 1.2 Usage